Valeriana capensis var. nana

 Photographer: Judd Kirkel Welwitch

-Valeriana capensis var. nana , one of three varieties of the species called Cape valerian and in Afrikaans wildebalderjan (some boisterous character called Jan), is a robust perennial growing from thin rhizomes to heights around 1,2 m.
+Valeriana capensis var. nana, one of three varieties of the species called Cape valerian and in Afrikaans wildebalderjan (some boisterous character called Jan), is a robust perennial growing from thin rhizomes to heights around 1,2 m.
+The stems are long, erect and ribbed.
+The plant has an unpleasant odour, more so when dry.

-V. capensis, in the guise of different varieties, is thought to be the only species of this genus found naturally in southern Africa, growing across a wide distribution.
+V. capensis, in the guise of three varieties is the only species of this genus found naturally in southern Africa, growing in the Drakensberg.
+Var. capensis is widespread along the south and east, across a range from the Western Cape to Limpopo and beyond, as far as Kenya.

 There are about 500 species of Valeriana worldwide, mainly distributed in the northern hemisphere, but also in Brazil.
 V. officinalis, a European plant that is known as a source of heart medicine, resembles this plant, apart from its small terminal leaflets.
-The roots of V. capensis have been used widely in in traditional medicine in South Africa (Van Wyk and Gericke, 2000; iSpot; JSTOR; www.redlist.sanbi.org).
+The roots of V. capensis have been used widely in traditional medicine in South Africa (Van Wyk and Gericke, 2000; Pooley, 1998; iNaturalist; iSpot; JSTOR; http://redlist.sanbi.org).